dispera/lumi-bash/README.md

 '''

 What this will do is:
-- a) Launch 2 instances of type/size t1.micro
+* Launch 2 instances of type/size t1.micro
-- b) It will tell salt to use the dev states, so when we call state.highstate, it will use the top.sls file on /srv/salt/dev.
+* Tell salt to use the dev states, so when we call state.highstate, it will use the top.sls file on /srv/salt/dev.
-- c) We will use the <app> variable, in this case 'blogapp', to know which state to apply - thus, which app we want to serve.
+* Use the <app> argument, in this case 'blogapp', to know which state to apply - thus, which app we want to deploy and serve.